 Merle founded the photography program at Horace Mann School in New York City where she taught black and white photography and darkroom printing.
 Her thesis exhibition for her Master’s degree in Art Education was presented at the Horace Mann Gallery.

 Her artistic and business talents are matched by her philanthropic efforts.
-For 25 years Merle has been an integral part of Strang, the oldest cancer prevention center in the USA.
+For over 25 years Merle has been an integral part of Strang, the oldest cancer prevention center in the USA.
 She is a Trustee of Strang Cancer Prevention Institute in New York.
 In 2014 she established the Dianne Zola Ovarian Cancer Research Fund.